Preston (singer): Personal life

 A week after the end of Celebrity Big Brother, Preston proposed to his longtime French girlfriend Camille Aznar.
 He kept in contact with fellow contestant Chantelle Houghton and, a month later, broke up with Aznar and arranged for Houghton to relocate to his Brighton flat.

 He and Houghton got engaged on 11 April 2006, four months after leaving the Big Brother house.
 In an exclusive deal with OK! magazine, earning them £300,000 each, they were married on 25 August 2006 at Dartmouth House in Mayfair, London.
 After their honeymoon, Preston moved Houghton into his flat in Brighton, East Sussex.
 After 10 months of marriage, Preston and Houghton announced their separation on 27 June 2007.
 Houghton received the decree nisi for their divorce on 21 November 2007 on the grounds of Preston's "unreasonable behaviour".

 In 2017, he was hospitalised following a drunken fall from a balcony while on holiday in Denmark.
+Doctors initially told him he would be unable to walk again: although he subsequently recovered after spending six months confined to a wheelchair, he became addicted to the opioid OxyContin for a year, overcoming this cold turkey.
+He later wrote the song "Live Forever" about the accident, which was recorded by Liam Payne - who himself would later die by falling from a balcony - on 16th October 2024.
 Preston has been open about his addiction to both alcohol and sleeping pills.
 As of 2018, Preston was engaged to Emily Smith.

+He has lived in Los Angeles since 2023.